visualjournalist/visualjournalist.github.io/_posts/2016-08-01-redesigning-bbg-gov-website.md

 **I led a small team that was responsible for redesigning the Broadcasting Board of Governors' main .gov website, transforming it into a modern responsive website using the [U.S. Web Design Standards](https://18f.gsa.gov/2015/09/28/web-design-standards/).**

+The [previous site](https://web.archive.org/web/20141006045947/http://www.bbg.gov/) was hard to update and difficult to navigate.
+The site was plagued by duplicative, outdated and inconsistent content.

 ### RESPONSIBILITIES

-Worked with the stakeholders define site requirements and identify opportunities to improve the workflow for maintaining the site.
-Responsible for designing the overall look and feel of the website as well as creating the main page templates.
-Developed the templates from the initial pencil wireframes, to coding the HTML markup, to styling the pages with SASS/CSS.
-Worked closely with a developer on front end and back end code.
-Helped promote overall site consistency in the coding and visual styles across the site.
+I worked with the stakeholders to define site requirements and identify opportunities to improve the workflow for maintaining the site.
+I was responsible for designing the overall look and feel of the website as well as creating the main page templates.
+I developed the templates from the initial pencil wireframes, to coding the HTML markup, to styling the pages with SASS/CSS.
+I worked closely with a developer on front end and back end code.
+I helped promote overall site consistency in the coding and visual styles across the site.